NelisiweBezana/SQL/README.md

 We conduct a comprehensive survey to gather data on water sources, queue times, and infrastructure conditions.
 The purpose of this data-driven project is to shed light on the key insights, trends, and findings from the survey, exploring their significance and potential real-world implications for the community of Maji Ndogo.

+#### Overview:
+1. Cleaning our data:
+Updating our employee data

+2. Honouring the workers:
+Finding our best

+3. Analysing Locations:
+Understanding where the water sources are

+4. Diving into the sources:
+Seeing the scope of the problem

+5. Start of a solution:
+Thinking about how we can repair

+6. Analysing queues:
+Uncovering when citizens collect water

+7. Reporting insights:
+Assembling our sights into a story

 ### Key insights
 1. Most water sources are rural.
 2. 43% of our people are using shared taps.
 2000 people often share one tap.